lucabeccatini/NeuralNetworksFromScratch/README.md

 model = NeuralNetwork(layers=[3, 4, 4, 1])
 ```

-Whit the definition of model also the following variables are defined:
+With the definition of model also the following attributes are defined:
 - model.b is an array containing all the biases, they are initialized to 0
 - model.w is an array containing all the weights, they are initialized with the heuristic weights inizialization
 - model.n is an array containing all the values of the nodes of the last prediction